zallison/async_webscraper_openwebui/README.md

 - Try the "Fine Tuning" section for an example system instruction.

 -----
+### New in v.0.2.0:
+- Introduced SiteHandler base class for custom domain-specific processing
+- Migrated Wikipedia logic into WikipediaHandler
+- Fixed Wikipedia URL redirect bug in scrape()
+- All public APIs remain unchanged

 ### New in v.0.1.4:
 - Scrape function now allow for multiple urls to be given
 - Bugfixes, better aliases